SnowboardTechie/ski-report-cli-gem/README.md

 ## Installation

-You can install this gem via `gem install ski_report`.
+You can install this gem via `gem install ski-report-cli-gem`.
 The `ski-report` CLI will be installed and you can run `ski-report` to get ski reports right in your command line.

 ## Usage